-Until their total character point value reaches 80, imperial humans earn 1 additional character point each event they attend and survive.
+Once each year, until their total character point value reaches 80, imperial humans earn 2 additional character points when they attend and survive an event.

 None specific.
 Imperial humans have no defining features that require costuming; provided you are, in reality, a human.